Although some dairies have their own unique methods of milk production, most dairies in the United States follow the eight-step process seen below.

 Whole milk, once approved for use, is pumped into storage silos where it undergoes pasteurization, homogenization, separation and further processing.

-For “whole milk,” the cream is reintroduced until the fat content reaches 3.25%.
-For “low fat milk,” the fat content is 1%.
-For “skim milk” (sometimes called nonfat milk) the fat content is .05%.
+For whole milk the cream is reintroduced until the fat content reaches 3.25%.
+For low fat milk the fat content is 1%.
+For skim milk (sometimes called nonfat milk) the fat content is .05%.

-Includes micro-filtration, increasing the storage life by ultra high temperature (UHT) treatment, and mixing or culturing milk for flavored and yogurt products.
+This step may involve micro-filtration, increasing the storage life by ultra high temperature (UHT) treatment, and mixing or culturing milk for flavored and yogurt products.

 Now the milk is ready to be packaged for delivery to the stores.
 The milk travels through pipes to the automatic packaging machines that fills and seals the milk into paper cartons or plastic jugs.
 As the containers move through the assembly line, a date is printed on each of them to show how long the milk will stay fresh.